Quasi-Frobenius ring: Thrall's QF-1,2,3 generalizations

 The numbering scheme does not necessarily outline a hierarchy.
 Under more lax conditions, these three classes of rings may not contain each other.
 Under the assumption that R is left or right Artinian however, QF-2 rings are QF-3.
 There is even an example of a QF-1 and QF-3 ring which is not QF-2.

+Nakayama permutations

+T. Nakayama defined (Nakayama 41) quasi-Frobenius rings as Artinian rings with a Nakayama permutation.

+For an Artinian ring, or a semiperfect ring $R$ in general, we can define a Nakayama permutation as follows:

+Given a complete orthogonal set $e_1, \dots, e_m$ of local idempotents, we can assume ordering of this set in such a way that for some $n \le m$ the right modules $e_1 R, \dots, e_n R$ form a complete set of finitely generated projective modules.
+Then $\pi \in S_n$ is a Nakayama permutation of a semiperfect ring $R$ if and only if for each $k \le n$: